viktorsapozhok/fastapi-services-oauth2/README.md

 ```

 The convenience methods for making CRUD operations over users can be added to command
 line interface via `cli` module.
-Below is an example on how to create new user via
+Below is an example on how to create new user from
 command-line.

 ```python